 (ii) Micronucleus (MN) Assay.
 The MN assay is an in vivo cytogenetic test which gives information on potential carcinogenic and/or mutagenic effects of exposure to vehicle/engine emissions.
 The MN assay detects damage to the chromosomes or mitotic apparatus of cells in the tissues of a test subject exposed repeatedly to vehicle/engine emissions.
-The assay is based on an inthe frequency crease in of micronucleated erythrocytes found in bone marrow from treated animals compared to that of control animals.
+The assay is based on an increase in the frequency of micronucleated erythrocytes found in bone marrow from treated animals compared to that of control animals.
 The guideline for the MN assay is found in §79.64.

 (iii) Sister Chromatid Exchange (SCE) Assay.
-The SCE assay is an in vivo analysis which gives information on poten40 CFR Ch.
-I (7-1-02 Edition)

-tial mutagenic and/or carcinogenic effects of exposure to vehicle/engine emissions.
+The SCE assay is an in vivo analysis which gives information on potential mutagenic and/or carcinogenic effects of exposure to vehicle/engine emissions.
 The assay detects the ability of a chemical to enhance the exchange of DNA between two sister chromatids of a duplicating chromosome.
 This assay uses peripheral blood lymphocytes isolated from an exposed rodent test species and grown to confluence in cell culture.
 The guideline for the SCE assay is found in §79.65.

 (iv) Neurotoxicity (NTX) measures.
-NTX measures include (A) histopathology of specified central and peripheral nervous system tissues taken from emission-exposed rodents. and (B) an assay of brain tissue levels of glial fibrillary acidic protein (GFAP), a major filament protein of astrocytes, from emission-exposed roguidelines dents.
-The for the neurohistopathology and GFAP studies are found in §79.66 and §79.67, respectively.
+NTX measures include (A) histopathology of specified central and peripheral nervous system tissues taken from emission-exposed rodents, and (B) an assay of brain tissue levels of glial fibrillary acidic protein (GFAP), a major filament protein of astrocytes, from emission-exposed rodents.
+The guidelines for the neurohistopathology and GFAP studies are found in §79.66 and §79.67, respectively.